uhasker/getting-things-done-in-next-js/src/chapter2/04-union-types.md

 The `TaskState` type is a union type and each of the literal types `'Todo'`, `'InProgress'` and `'Done'` is a member of the union.
 A variable of type `TaskState` can only be of one of these literal types, i.e. it can only have one of the respective values.
-For example these are all valid:
+For example these assignments are all valid:

 ```ts
 const state: TaskState = 'Todo';